-The Office of the Vice President for the Arts administers the Mohr Visiting Artist Program which brings acclaimed and emerging artists to campus for a one-term period to teach a credited course and provide a presentation, exhibition or performance for the Stanford community and the public.
+The Mohr Visiting Artist program brings acclaimed and emerging artists to campus for a one-term period to teach a credited course and provide a presentation, exhibition or performance for the Stanford community and the public.
+The Department of Music and the Department of Theater and Performance Studies each host one Mohr Visiting Artist per year.

-The Stanford University Department of Art & Art History will host Guillermo Galindo during the spring 2018 term as the seventh Mohr Visiting Artist.
+The Stanford University Department of Art & Art History hosted Guillermo Galindo during the spring 2018 term as the seventh Mohr Visiting Artist.

 Through the history of music, sound art, acoustic ecology, literature, film, visual arts and performance, this course will examine the territory where sound meets space, sight, symbol, ritual, activism, self consciousness and language.
 Students will engage in conversations, experiments and exercises that will enhance their awareness of the sonic phenomena and the ¿time canvas¿ as a space of creation and communication.